yeon-ee/AgentSocietyChallenge/tutorials/agent_development.md

     pass
 ```

-### 2.2 Custom LLM Implementation
+### 2.2 Custom LLM Client and Embedding Model Implementation

-You can implement your own LLM client by inheriting from `LLMBase`.
-Note that during evaluation, we will use a standardized LLM client to ensure fair comparison.
+You can implement your own LLM client and embedding model by inheriting from `LLMBase`.
+Note that during evaluation, we will use a standardized LLM client and embedding model to ensure fair comparison.

 Example:
 ```python